deploymenttheory/terraform-provider-jamfpro/docs/resources/managed_software_update_feature_toggle.md

 ### Required

-- `toggle` (Boolean) Whether the Managed Software Updates Feature Toggle is enabled or not.
+- `toggle` (Boolean) Whether the Managed Software Update Feature Toggle is enabled or not.

 ### Optional